akostrik/stage_telegram_python/README.md

 In the line 13 of [here](https://github.com/akostrik/stage_telegram/blob/main/server2/backend/server2.js) put the same MongoDB connection string as in server1/.env:
 > const mongoUrl = '...';
-Be careful not to pulish your MongoDB connection string on the internet
+_Be careful not to publish your MongoDB connection string on the internet and not to transmit it to unfamiliar people_

 ### OpenAI configuration